PKBOSS26/Realtime-Chat-App/README.md

-# SpeedenChat - Realtime-Chat-Application
+# SpeedenChat - Realtime Chat Application

-SpeedenChat is a real-time chat application built using the MERN stack, designed to provide seamless communication similar to WhatsApp.
-This project leverages modern technologies like Socket.io and Zustand to enhance the real-time experience and state management.
+**SpeedenChat** is a sophisticated real-time chat application built with the MERN stack, designed to deliver a seamless and engaging messaging experience similar to WhatsApp.
+This project showcases the integration of modern technologies, including Socket.io for real-time communication and Zustand for state management.

 ## Table of Contents